top of page

 Do I need to be “Pre-Law” to excel at Mock Trial?

-Absolutely not.
+Of course not.
+Many of our competitors have been pre-med, engineering, liberal arts, mathematics and more!
+They join mock trial to make friends, gain public speaking experience, or to compete.
 Historically, some of our most successful competitors had absolutely no interest in law school – they just loved the activity.
 Of course, students interested in law are encouraged to try out, but so are students interested in public speaking, debate, and theater.
 We are looking for students of all years and interests.

 What is the time commitment for Mock Trial?

+Mock Trial IS a time commitment, but a very managable one.
+Many of our members work multiple jobs, are active in other orgs, and maintain good grades while still being excellent competitors!
 Students are expected to attend the team’s regular practices, held Tuesday and Thursday at 8:30 PM.
 In addition to regularly scheduled practices, we encourage members to work on learning the fundamentals of mock trial and the case packet outside of regularly scheduled practices each week in addition to preparing upcoming competition materials.
-Students can expect to travel for competition anywhere between 1-3 weekends a semester.
+Students can expect to travel for competition anywhere between 2-3 weekends a semester.
 All of the competition weekend dates will be available upon applying for mock trial, and you will be given a calendar at the first meeting with most of the dates for the semester, including extra practices.
 Mock trial is certianly time consuming, but there are many people and resources available to you for help and to make it fun and enjoyable!

-Yes.
+Mock Trial is a highly competitive org with around 100-150 applicants applying each year and only 10-20% of them making the final team.
 Due to the high level of competition we strive for in mock trial, we require all students, including returning members of mock trial, to participate in an audition and interview each school year.
 It consists of a short speech and cross examination followed by questions to get to know you.
 We hold auditions every September and membership lasts the entire school year (Fall - Spring semesters).
+Don't let that scare you away, because Auditioning can be fun and extremely rewarding.
 If you are interested in joining mock trial or have any questions about auditions, check back around September, or contact us!

 Where do you compete?